chendaniely/chendaniely.github.io/_posts/2016/06/2016-06-23-blogging_with_jupyter_notebooks.md

 # Method 2: custom jekyll templates and python parser

-The second method uses the existing `jupyter nbconvert` infrastructure to create
+The second method uses the existing `jupyter nbconvert` infrastructure to create a

 [1]: http://predictablynoisy.com/blogging-in-wordpress-with-ipython-jupyter-notebooks/